Lamiaemansouriidrissi721/Database-SQL/README.md

-ream me file for it please
-ChatGPT said:
-ChatGPT

 The provided SQL script outlines the creation and management of a database table named league_database, designed to store user performance metrics for a gaming application.
 Here's a breakdown of the script:

 1. Table Creation: